SIZE:

 REGULATIONS:

-The northern shrimp population had exploded following the collapse of bottom fish stocks, its predators.
+The northern shrimp population initially exploded following the collapse of bottom fish stocks, its usual predators.
 However, northern shrimp stocks have also been collapsing for several years.
-In 2024, shrimp fishing was almost shut down.
-Since then, small quotas have been allocated, and the situation remains closely monitored.
-Among the causes of this collapse: warming waters and the return in force of one of its predators, the deepwater redfish.
+In 2024, shrimp fishing was almost shut down; in response, small quotas have been allocated, and the situation remains closely monitored.
+Among the causes of this collapse: warming waters and the strong return of one of its predators, the deepwater redfish.

 A deregulated clock